Dark Sky Reserve Networks Usher in Earth Law

 What cities can do to reduce light pollution

-Motion sensitive street lighting is a pretty self-explanatory idea, and one that has become reality on this Barcelona street.
-Lights come on as people and moving objects approach, illuminating an area in advance, thus reducing wasted light and wasted energy.
+Motion sensitive street lighting has become a reality on many streets across the world.
+Lights come on as people and moving objects approach, illuminating an area in advance and turning off after a period of no motion being detected, reducing wasted light and wasted energy.

-Street lighting encased above and to the sides channels light downwards – where it is needed – and reduces the amount of wasted light.
+Street lighting that is encased above and to the sides channels light downwards – only where it is needed, like a spotlight – and reduces the amount of wasted light.
 Known as ‘cutting off light at the horizontal’, this ensures that light is used to illuminate the ground, not the sky.

 What individuals can do to reduce light pollution